When Child Relocation Factors Do Not Apply in Arizona | Voted “Best of the Valley”

 Posted on : December 22, 2015, By: Christopher Hildebrand

-When Child Relocation Statute Does Not Apply in Arizona
+When Child Relocation Factors Do Not Apply in Arizona

 In December 2006, the father filed a paternity action seeking sole custody.
 The mother was served in Maryland in February 2007.
 She failed to file a response promptly, so the father applied for default.
 Later, the mother failed to appear at the Resolution Management Conference, the default was noted by the family court, and a temporary order was issued granting sole custody to the father.
 No mention of parenting time was included in regards to the mother.
 Not long after, the mother filed a cross-petition for sole custody of C.P.